IEA-Paris/PPIAS/content/pages/privacy.md

 ## Legal Notice

+Site editor and contact :

+Institut d’études avancées de Paris

+17 quai d’Anjou, 75004 Paris.
+FRANCE

+Tel. +33 (0)1 56 81 00 52

+Email : publications@paris-iea.fr

+Editor-In-Chief : Saadi Lahlou

+PPIAS- _Proceedings of the Paris Institute for advanced study_

+ISSN :

 Consultation of this site is subject to the terms and conditions set out below.
 By consulting the pages of this site, you agree to respect these terms and conditions.

-Site editor and contact : Institut d’études avancées de Paris -17, quai d’Anjou, 75004 Paris -
-Téléphone : + 33 (0)1 56 81 00 52 - Email : Publications@paris-iea.fr.

 ## Data policy